 If Vulcan detects a slower internet connection initially but the connection speed improves during playback, the player start on a lower quality, then switch to a higher quality stream based on this detection.
 The viewers don’t have to touch anything!
 Pretty rad, right?
 Check out an example of what this looks like below:

 Uploading within the Wistia app supports file sizes of up to 8GB.
-One of the key ways to manage file sizes on your videos is to export them with a reasonable bit rate.
-We recommend going no higher than 10,000 Kbps, and most uploaded videos can be kept in the 5,000–8,000 Kbps range unless they include a lot of finite detail — think water, leaves, sand, etc.
+One of the key ways to manage file sizes on your medias is to export them with a reasonable bit rate.
+For videos, we recommend going no higher than 10,000 Kbps, and most uploaded videos can be kept in the 5,000–8,000 Kbps range unless they include a lot of finite detail — think water, leaves, sand, etc.

-If you find yourself with a video under 2 hours long that is larger than 8GB, it’s likely that a compression step was missed, and you may want to re-export the video with a lower bit rate.
+If you find yourself with a media under 2 hours long that is larger than 8GB, it’s likely that a compression step was missed, and you may want to re-export the media with a lower bit rate.